Interpretation of point forecasts with unkown directive: Introduction

-Past work on estimating a directive based on point forecasts and realizations has focused on the estimation of the loss function. \cite{lieli2013recoverability} discuss the recoverability of the loss function in the binary case. \citet{Elliott} provide a generalized method of moments (GMM) estimator of the loss function for constant preferences and linear forecasting models. \citet{testing} apply this method to the U.S. Federal Reserve's GDP forecasts with a new class of loss functions, which consists of quadratic splines flexible with respect to a state variable.
-Recently, piecewise linear and quadratic loss functions have been used in various economic applications \citep{chris,oil, fed, biases, krol2013evaluating,Fritsche2015130}.
-In a neuroscience application, \cite{kording2004loss} estimate the loss function implicit in human sensorimotor control by varying targets in an experimental task. \cite{sims2015cost} uses a similar approach to infer the implicit loss function of the visual working memory.
+Extant work on estimating a directive based on time series data of point forecasts and realizations has focused on the estimation of loss functions.
+The pioneering work of \citet{Elliott2005} provides a generalized method of moments (GMM) estimator of the loss function under constant preferences and linear forecasting models. \citet{Patton2007} apply methods of this type to the US~Federal Reserve's Greenbook GDP forecasts with a new class of loss functions, which consists of quadratic splines that depend on a state variable in flexible ways.
+Recently, asymmetric piecewise linear and piecewise quadratic loss functions have been estimated in various economic applications \citep{Christodoulakis2008, Capistran2008, Elliott2008b, Krol2013, Pierdzioch2013, Wang2014, Fritsche2015, Guler2017}.
+In a neuroscience application, \citet{Kording2004} estimate the loss function implicit in human sensorimotor control by varying targets in an experimental task. \citet{Sims2015} uses a similar approach to infer the implicit loss function of the visual working memory. \citet{Lieli2013} discuss the recoverability of the loss function from theoretical perspectives.

-We demonstrate that the loss function is, in fact, not identifiable.
-Hence, instead of estimating the loss function itself, we propose to estimate the functional.
-By restricting the class of feasible functionals adequately, we ensure that our estimator is identified.
-As such, we generalize the findings of \citet{Elliott} to forecasts that are not required to be linear functions of the instrumental variables, and we include state-dependent forecasting directives as first proposed in \citet{testing}.
-While our paper focuses on the time series setting, the considerations apply in other contexts as well.

-Estimating a functional is a more flexible approach than that of \citet{Elliott}, and allows for the construction of a wealth of specification tests.
-The results are easy to interpret, and can be communicated to decision makers with little or no statistical training.
-Further, the estimator induces better calibrated and more powerful rationality tests, as compared to the approach of \cite{testing}.
-The new approach allows for the interpretation of systematically biased forecasts as state-dependent quantiles, for performance comparisons between point and probability forecasts, for backtesting value-at-risk forecasts, and for the construction of density forecasts from multiple point forecasts.
-In particular, we show that the GDP Greenbook forecast of the U.S. Federal Reserve can be interpreted as a state-dependent quantile, and we construct an improved mean forecast.

-This manuscript is organized as follows.
-Section \ref{sec:setting} introduces the setting and discusses the relevance and identification of state-dependent functionals.
-In Section \ref{sec:methodology}, we describe the methodology, and prove consistency and asymptotic normality of our estimators.
-Section \ref{sec:related} connects the new findings to related topics, including rationality tests and the combination of multiple forecasts.
-In Section \ref{sec:applications}, we compare our methodology to the approach of \citet{testing}, using both simulated data and the GDP Greenbook forecasts.
-Section \ref{sec:concl} serves as a discussion.
-Proofs are provided in the Appendix.